sfigg/commercialization-public/design/device-experiences/windows-hello-driver-signing.md

 ms.technology: windows-oem
 ---

-# Windows Hello: Steps to submit a fingerprint driver

 ## Submitting a fingerprint driver for Windows Hello compatibility
 Microsoft has introduced new requirements on biometric sensors to comply with Windows Hello quality guidelines.
 A new manual review process will be necessary to gain approval to interoperate with Windows Hello.
 The process will be enforced with an OS check for a specific signature obtained through the Windows DevCenter (here: https://developer.microsoft.com/en-us/) that can only be obtained by undergoing the process in this document.
 Drivers that have been created and signed by WHQL before 6/1/17 are grandfathered.
 New and updated drivers that do not obtain this signature after this date will not work with Windows Hello in Window 10, version 1703 or later after the enforcement date.